Democrats push FAA for action against certain Boeing 737 MAX employees

 The letter asks specifically for the FAA to go after others at Boeing who have not been publicly identified.
 The company declined to comment Monday.

-A non-functioning crew alert let slide
+Nonfunctioning crew alert let slide

 The first issue cited relates to a MAX flight deck alert designed to tell the pilots that the readings from the jet’s two angle of attack sensors disagreed.
 Boeing found out in 2017 that this alert was not functioning on the vast majority of MAXs.
 But it judged that the malfunction wasn’t a safety issue and decided not to fix it until a planned upgrade in 2020.